Haziq Naqiuddin Syamra

-Muhammad Haziq Naqiuddin bin Syamra (born 26 May 2004) is a Bruneian footballer who plays as a winger for Brunei Super League team Kasuka FC and the Brunei national team.
+Muhammad Haziq Naqiuddin bin Syamra (born 26 May 2004) is a Bruneian footballer who plays as a winger for the Brunei national team.

 Club career

 IKLS-MB5

 Haziq was formerly a trainee in the youth setup of DPMM FC.
 He moved to IKLS-MB5 FC in 2021, and made his debut in the first fixture for his team at the 2022 Brunei FA Cup against Nelayan FT where he duly opened the scoring in the 39th minute.
 IKLS-MB5 advanced to the knockout stage of the tournament where they were beaten 9–3 on aggregate against Indera SC, with Haziq grabbing a consolation goal in the second leg.

 Kota Ranger

 Haziq transferred to Kota Ranger at the start of the 2023 Brunei Super League.
 He scored his first goal for the Rangers against his former club IKLS-MB5 in his second appearance in a 1–1 draw on 12 March.
 His team made stellar performances all season, with their only defeat coming in the tenth minute of stoppage time by Kasuka FC midfielder Aoi Isami in a 3–4 loss on 24 May, having led the game 3–2 towards the end of 90 minutes.
 By November at the premature end of the season, Kota Ranger finished in an impressive third place, while Haziq was awarded the Best Under-21 Player of the league.